sec-bit/awesome-buggy-erc20-tokens/README.md

 On April 25th, 2018, a similar integer overflow got uncovered in SMT.
 Hackers minted and dumped a tremendous amount of tokens, resulting in SMT's collapse [[4]](https://smartmesh.io/2018/04/25/smartmesh-announcement-on-ethereum-smart-contract-overflow-vulnerability/).
 There is one other contract at least containing this problem.

-On May 20th, 2018, another integer overflow problem was found in EDU along with other three Token contracts, causing that anyone could transfer out other accounts' balance [[5]](https://mp.weixin.qq.com/s/lf9vXcUxdB2fGY2YVTauRQ).
-After further analysis, we caught this bug in at least 81 contracts (CVE-2018–11397, CVE-2018–11398) [[6]](https://mp.weixin.qq.com/s/9FMt_TBSb9avL78KEAXHuA).
+On May 20th, 2018, a critical logical flaw was found in EDU along with other three Token contracts (CVE-2018–11397, CVE-2018–11398), causing that user's balance could be transferred out randomly [[5]](https://mp.weixin.qq.com/s/lf9vXcUxdB2fGY2YVTauRQ).
+After further analysis, we caught this bug in at least 81 contracts [[6]](https://mp.weixin.qq.com/s/9FMt_TBSb9avL78KEAXHuA).

 On June 12, 2018, a series of overflow bug in ERC20 smart contracts got uncovered (CVE-2018-11687, CVE-2018-11809, CVE-2018-11810, CVE-2018-11811, CVE-2018-11812) [[7]](https://www.secrss.com/articles/3289).
 We have revealed more than 800 contracts with the same problem after scanning over 20,000 contracts deployed on Etherscan [[8]](http://www.chaindd.com/3083754.html).